 - Raising a posted speed limit causes an increase in the speed of traffic.

 - Any posted speed limit must be safer than an unposted speed limit, regardless of the traffic and roadway conditions prevailing.

 "Before and after" studies consistently demonstrate that there are no significant changes in traffic speeds following the posting of new or revised speed limits.
-Furthermore, no published research findings have established any direct relationship between posted speed limits and accident frequency, although short-term reductions have resulted from saturation enforcement efforts directed at speed and other traffic-law violations.
+Furthermore, no published research findings have established any direct relationship between posted speed limits and crash frequency, but short-term reductions have resulted from saturation enforcement efforts directed at speed and other traffic-law violations.

 Police agencies necessarily rely on reasonable and well-recognized speed laws to control the unreasonable violators whose behavior is clearly out of line with the normal flow of traffic.

-Contrary to popular belief, speed in itself is not a major cause of accidents.
-In fact, there is a consensus of professional opinions that many speed-related accidents result from both excessively low and high speeds.
+Contrary to popular belief, speed in itself is not a major cause of crashes.
+In fact, there is a consensus of professional opinions that many speed-related crashes result from both excessively low and high speeds.